-Unlike with the regular patent process, you’ll only need to pay a fraction of the total costs in a PPA.
-Furthermore, under the PPA, you won’t have to go through the complicated procedures of creating a Patent Application Declaration or signing an Information Disclosure Statement.
+Unlike with the non-provisional patent application process, you’ll only need to pay a fraction of the total costs to file a PPA.
+Furthermore, with a PPA, you won’t have to go through the complicated procedures of examination.

-However, bear in mind that there is a patent expiration for PPAs and that provisional patent applications are not equal to getting a patent.
-What a PPA does is to have the Patent Trademark Office preserve your rights over an invention until such a time that you’re able to apply for a regular patent.
+However, bear in mind that there is a patent expiration for PPAs, and that provisional patent applications are not a patent.
+What a PPA does is preserve your rights to your invention for a period of twelve months.

 Contact Our Experienced Patent Attorney

-If you believe that obtaining patent under provisional application is a good option, get in touch with our registered patent attorney from War IP Law, PLLC to begin the PPA process.
+If you believe that filing a provisional application is a good option, get in touch with our registered patent attorneys from War IP Law, PLLC to begin the process.
 Anyone who invents a new product or design has the right to be protected from infringement.
-Don’t hesitate to contact patent attorneys in your area.
+Don’t hesitate to contact us.